govau/accessibility/README.md

 # WCAG Success Criteria Tests
-The entire Web Content Accessibility Guidelines (WCAG) success criteria condensed into discrete tests grouped under filtered categories.

 The intention is to reduce the variance of testing for accessibility between professionals and people who have an interest in web accessibility.
 Agreeing on what constitutes a failure is the first step towards testing in a consistent way and having consistent results.

 ## The Categories
 - [Default View (all WCAG success criteria)](https://www.notion.so/ce7f793eefe24a5da585420796a58a3a?v=8abb13a3af9b40d48c3099289e7dfbc3)